usnistgov/NexusLIMS-CDCS-Docker/README.md

 Like some of the other provided scripts, you will need to provide a superuser's username and password on the command line when running it interactively.

+### `fix_permissions.sh`

+This script is located at the top level of the repository (rather than in the `./build` or `./deploy` folder).
+It is included in case the [`umask`](https://en.wikipedia.org/wiki/Umask) settings on your system are too restrictive.
+In this case, if you clone this repository, the "others" permission setting may not be open enough for it to be read by the Docker containers.
+This will cause odd permission errors while trying to build or deploy the NexusLIMS code.
+Running the `fix_permissions.sh` script will fix this by adjusting the permissions of each file in the directory tree underneath it so that the "others" permission matches the "group" permission.
+This script only makes sense to use on a Linux or Mac host.

 ## Appendix D: Working with the information in the CDCS database's directly

 With care, you can inspect and make changes to the information contained in the CDCS databases (this can be useful